howto-kubernetes-info/cliplayer/README.md

     -n NEXT_KEY
        Change the key that is used to execute the next command.
 Default: Scroll Lock

+    -s SPEED
+       Set the max speed of typing one character.
+Default: 0.18

     playbook
        Path and name of the playbook to execute